FENECON Home 10 assembly and operating instructions

 If the exact voltage value of the old and new battery towers has not been matched, the new batteries will not be connected.

-This is not displayed as an error, but it can happen that the SOC displays of the individual battery towers show different charge levels.
+This is not displayed as an error, but it can happen that the SoC displays of the individual battery towers show different charge levels.

 When the charge levels have equalized after a charging cycle, the last battery towers also switch on.

 The battery towers work independently, so the flashing frequency of the different towers may vary.
-The SOC display of the individual towers may also differ briefly.
+The SoC display of the individual towers may also differ briefly.

 8. FEMS extensions